frederic-perez/AmE-dictionary/data/dictionary.md

 __quicksilver__
 __quid pro quo__ _n_ :three::hammer: _He sees counseling as a quid pro quo and not a sincere effort to repair himself._
 __quid__
+__quiddity__ _n_ /KWID-uh-tee/ Quiddity refers to the essence of a thing—that is, whatever makes something the type of thing that it is.
+Quiddity can also refer to a small and usually trivial complaint or criticism, or to a quirk or eccentricity in someone’s behavior. _He portrayed the character’s quirks and quiddities with tender playfulness._
 __quidnunc__ _n_ A person eager to learn news and scandal; gossipmonger.
 __quiescence__ _n_ A state of quiet (but possibly temporary) inaction. _Syn_ dormancy _The volcano erupted after centuries of quiescence._
 __quiescent__ _adj_ :four: __1__ Quiet, still, or inactive.